 Automated segmentation of the vascular network in fundus images is a nontrivial task due to the variable size of the vessels, the relative low intensity contrast and the possible occurrence of abnormalities such as haemorrhages and microaneurysms [15].
 Over the last approximately 20 years, this topic has been the subject of a large number of studies with over a hundred publications including several excellent reviews [5, 38, 75].
 In general, existing algorithms for the segmentation of the vascular network in fundus images can be divided into two groups.
 The first one consists of unsupervised or rule-based methods that include morphological operators [36, 70], adaptive thresholding [54], variational methods [87, 108], vessel-tracking [12, 104], multiscale and/or orientable filters [11, 34, 47, 60, 72].
-The second group consists of supervised methods of machine learning and pattern recognition [37, 64, 84, 91] as well as several methods appeared during the last few years based on convolutional neural networks [52, 62, 76, 77, 99].
+The second group consists of supervised methods (which require manually labelled images for training) and includes classical methods of machine learning and pattern recognition [37, 64, 84, 91] as well as several methods appeared during the last few years based on convolutional neural networks [52, 62, 76, 77, 99].